 Most women don’t know what the term Remy means and purchase hair that claims to be Remy but is just as bad as a synthetic mix hair.

 After a vendor cuts the hair from a ponytail, he has to ensure that the cuticles remain intact and the hair follicles flow in one direction.
-The hair strands are double-drawn, meaning the hair should be the same length from roots to tips.
+In addition, the hair strands are double-drawn, meaning the hair should be the same length from roots to tips.

 Purchasing Remy Hair

-Some women may feel that they are saving money by purchasing non-Remy hair, but in reality, they are wasting money.
+Some women may feel that they are saving money by purchasing non-Remy hair, but, they are wasting money in reality.

-Non-Remy hair may initially appear soft and silky, but after a few washes, the hair will become extremely tangled, dry, and will not hold a style.
-The hair seems high-quality because factories will coat the hair with silicone, making the hair feel soft and appear silky and shiny.
+Non-Remy hair may initially appear soft and silky, but, the hair will become extremely tangled, dry, and will not hold a style after a few washes.
+However, the hair seems high-quality because factories coat the hair with silicone, making the hair feel soft and appear silky and shiny.
 The silicone is not permanent and washes off when you shampoo it and wears away against your clothing.